Space-Time Chronicles, by Sergio de Regules

 Elation in the other universe.

 They make you repeat the tasks.
-It has been so long since anyone last asked you to do things.
+It has been so long since anyone asked you to do things.
 Your family talks to you, but they never ask you to perform tasks.
 They do not really believe you can hear them.
-Now someone is requiring you, the locked-up patient, to actually do things.
+Now someone is requiring you to actually do things.
 How do they know you are responding?
-You tell yourself they probably have you in some kind of brain scanning machine.
+You tell yourself they probably have you hooked to some kind of brain scanning machine.

 You wait for more instructions, but the voice just wants you to perform these two tasks over and over.
-Might you be dreaming?
+Are you dreaming?
 What does dreaming mean in your universe?

 Then you understand.